 The Cuckoo migrates to Scotland in April and this signals the beginning of the Spring season.
 Cuckoos also journey to the rest of the UK when spring arrives, but the majority seem to take residence in Scotland with the Highlands being their favourite part of the country to settle.
 They are similar in size to a dove, but they are coloured blue-grey in appearance and have dark stripes drawn across their tummy.
 The Cuckoo is appropriately named as it makes a ‘cuck-oo’ sound when calling out over the skies.
 It is typically the male that creates the ‘cuckoo’ sound while a female Cuckoo calls out with more of a gurgling sound – almost like water flowing down a sinkhole after removing a plug from your sink!

 There are a number of superstitions and symbolism linked to the Cuckoo through British history.
 One superstition is to make sure that you have money in your pocket in case you hear a Cuckoo because you will be financially secure for the rest of the year.
-So, if you decided to book a trip with us remember to keep a couple some coins in your pocket as you could be much richer after your holiday!
+So, if you decided to book a trip with us remember to keep some coins in your pocket as you could be much richer after your holiday!

 Another tale involves the ancient standing stone monument at Callanish located on the Isle of Lewis know as the Standing Stones of Callanish.
 There is a legend of ‘the shining one,’ an entity that walks among the stones during an early mid-summer morning, whose arrival is signalled by the call of a Cuckoo.
 If you ever find yourself exploring the incredible Callanish stones during a visit to the Outer Hebrides listen closely for the sound of a Cuckoo as you just may catch a rare glimpse of the legendary shining one – you never know!